How to Add Google Analytics To WordPress Website

 <!-- Google tag (gtag.js) -->

-You’ve successfully integrated Google Analytics into your website, allowing you to gain valuable insights into your site’s performance and user behavior.
+Once you’ve refreshed on the Google Analytics and it has confirmed it can read your code, you’ve successfully integrated Google Analytics into your website.
+Now you’rre ready to gain valuable insights into your site’s performance and user behavior.
 After verification, go through setup choosing the method that best suits your needs and website setup.

 Leave a Reply